HealthengineAU/booking-webhooks/README.md

 ## Whitelist IPs

-To secure your endpoint it is suggested to whitelist HealthEngine's IP addresses being:
+To secure your endpoint it is suggested to whitelist Healthengine's IP addresses being:

 - 13.55.48.1
 - 52.62.53.70